Markestine/TRACKPOSON/README.md

 # TRACKPOSON
 Pipeline to detect transposable elements (TEs) insertions polymorphism

-Trackposon is a pipeline to detect TEs insertions with paired-end raw data.
+Trackposon is a pipeline to detect TEs insertions with paired-end raw data in the 3000 rice genomes.
+Retrotranspositional landscape of Asian rice revealed by 3000 genomes,Carpentier et al, Nature Communications, 2019 ⟨10.1038/s41467-018-07974-5⟩

 ---------------------
 Requirements